mqchen/Send-page-with-Gmail-Bookmarklet/README.md

 ## Known issues

 * Unfortunately it removes your email signature.
-* The URL inserted in the boy is in plain-text (but most email clients makes a link)
+* The URL inserted in the body is in plain-text (but most email clients makes a clickable link)

 ## License: MIT